 Sitting Too Much?
 How to Counteract Negative Effects with Exercise

-In this modern age of technology and indoor jobs, we do a lot of sitting.
-We’ve touched on this issue before and discussed how recent reports are describing too much sitting as the new smoking.
-Well, the issue has come up again in the news recently, but this time, researchers are giving you some good news.
-A new study that was published in the scientific journal The Lancet just this month looked at how much exercising you should be doing each day based on how often you’re sitting.
+A review that was published in the scientific journal The Lancet looked at how much exercising you should be doing each day based on how often you’re sitting.
 Instead of giving a blanket recommendation of 30 minutes per day for at least 5 days a week, these researchers went a step further.
-Let’s discuss.
+Here’s what they found.

-Based on this data, the researchers concluded that if you work a typical desk job and spend around 8 hours sitting each day, you should be exercising (and that’s moderate to intense exercise) for at least one hour every day.
+Based on this data, the researchers concluded that if you spend around 8 hours sitting each day, you should be exercising (and that’s moderate to intense exercise) for at least one hour every day.
 If you sit for 6 hours, you should be exercising for at least 30 minutes each day.

 Lifestyle, General Health, Health Tips